mallen234/electron/presentation.md

 ---

-# Case Study: A Collaboration Tool with Real-Time Communication Features (e.g. Slack)
+# Case Study: A Collaboration Tool with Real-Time Communication Features

-  - Used across different operating systems with a consistent user experience.
+  - Consistent user experience across different operating systems.
-  - Create modern, responsive, and visually appealing user interfaces using frameworks like React to facilitate communication and collaboration features.
+  - Modern, responsive, and visually appealing UIs using frameworks like React.
-  - Node.js on the backend for communication protocols, user sessions, and real-time data synchronization.
+  - Node.js on the backend for communication protocols, user sessions, and real-time data.
   - Node.js integration enables features like file uploading/downloading, network connectivity checks, and desktop notifications.